MicrosoftDocs/memdocs/sccm/comanage/quickstart-autopilot.md

 ---
-title: Windows AutoPilot with co-management
+title: Windows Autopilot with co-management
 titleSuffix: Configuration Manager
-description: Use Windows AutoPilot with co-management in Configuration Manager to simplify the set up of new Windows 10 devices. ms.date: 01/14/2019 ms.prod: configuration-manager ms.technology: configmgr-client
+description: Use Windows Autopilot with co-management in Configuration Manager to simplify the set up of new Windows 10 devices. ms.date: 01/14/2019 ms.prod: configuration-manager ms.technology: configmgr-client